Identifying Causal Structure in Dynamical Systems

 We will now develop the causality testing procedure.
-First, we introduce the MMD~\cite{gretton2012kernel}, which we shall use as a measure of similarity.
+First, we introduce the MMD \citep{gretton2012kernel}, which we shall use as a similarity measure.
 The MMD can be used to check whether two probability distributions $\mathbb{P}$ and $\mathbb{Q}$ are equal based on samples drawn from these distributions.
 Let $X$ and $Y$ be samples drawn \iid from $\mathbb{P}$ and $\mathbb{Q}$, respectively.
-Further, let $\mathcal{H}$ be a \emph{reproducing kernel Hilbert space}~\cite{sriperumbudur2010hilbert}, with canonical feature map $\phi:\, \mathcal{X}\to\mathcal{H}$.
+Further, let $\mathcal{H}$ be a \emph{reproducing kernel Hilbert space} \citep{sriperumbudur2010hilbert}, with canonical feature map $\phi:\, \mathcal{X}\to\mathcal{H}$.
 The MMD is defined as

-The feature map $\phi$ can be expressed in terms of a kernel function $k(\cdot,\cdot)$, where $k(x,y)\!=\!\langle\phi(x),\phi(y)\rangle_\mathcal{H}$.
-If the kernel is characteristic, we have $\mmd (\mathbb{P},\mathbb{Q}) = 0$ if, and only if, $\mathbb{P}\!=\!\mathbb{Q}$~\cite{fukumizu2008kernel,steinwart2001influence}.
+The feature map $\phi$ can be expressed in terms of a kernel function $k(\cdot,\cdot)$, where $k(x,y)=\langle\phi(x),\phi(y)\rangle_\mathcal{H}$.
+If the kernel is characteristic, we have $\mmd (\mathbb{P},\mathbb{Q}) = 0$ if, and only if, $\mathbb{P}=\mathbb{Q}$ \citep{fukumizu2008kernel,sriperumbudur2011universality}.
 In the remainder of the paper, we always assume a characteristic kernel (\eg the Gaussian kernel).

+\begin{remark} In general, also other measures that compare probability distributions may be used for our algorithm.
+An overview of such methods is provided in \cite{sriperumbudur2012empirical}.
+A popular example would be the Kullback-Leibler divergence \citep{kullback1951information}.
+In this paper, we propose to use the MMD since it allows us to compare probability distributions without actually estimating them, provides theoretical guarantees, and can be computed efficiently. \end{remark}

 In the following, we derive conditions that allow one to provably identify causal relations.
 We investigate three settings.
-First, we discuss the case where we can exactly steer the system to desired initial conditions (\ie $\epsilon\!=\!0$ in Definition~\ref{def:eps_controllability}).
-We then extend this to $\epsilon\!\neq\!
-0$, which requires us to provide a stricter controllability definition.
-Finally, we show that for linear systems with additive Gaussian noise, the conditions stated by Kalman~\cite{kalman1960contributions} are sufficient, and the identification is substantially easier.
+First, we discuss the case where we can precisely steer the system to desired initial conditions (\ie $\epsilon =0$ in definition~\ref{def:eps_controllability}).
+We then extend this to $\epsilon > 0$, which requires a stricter controllability definition.
+Finally, we show that for linear systems with additive Gaussian noise, a widely studied class of systems, the conditions stated by Kalman \citep{kalman1960contributions} are sufficient, and the identification is substantially easier.